Slavery and Its Afterlives

 By Sarah Fister Gale

 Early next month UChicago’s history department is hosting the first in an exciting new lecture series reflecting the role the university has played in shaping the field of African American Studies.
+The series is co-sponsored by the Division of the Social Sciences and the Center for the Study of Race, Politics, and Culture.

 Slavery and Its Afterlives: the John Hope Franklin Lectures, is a three day event (October 2-4) to honor the legacy of its namesake, John Hope Franklin, a distinguished historian and former UChicago professor whose work transformed our understanding of the African-American past.
 Franklin joined UChicago’s Department of History in 1964, and he retired in 1982 as the John Matthews Manly Distinguished Service Professor.